The Recipe Box

 Preserve her handwriting for the family, order the framed recipe card today →

-What if the recipe card is damaged, stained, or faded from years of use?
+What if my recipe card is faded, stained, or hard to read?

 Filed under

-vintage handwritten recipe
+vintage recipe cards

 Frame your own